 With so many things to do in Provins and being easily accessible, it is truly one of the best day trips out of Paris.

 6. Fontainebleau Palace

 If you want to walk in the footsteps of royals but don’t want to visit a crowded place, then Chateau de Fontainebleau will be an ideal option for you.

-Located just 34 miles southeast of central Paris, the Palace of Fontainebleau is one of the largest French royal châteaux where the royals lived for 700 years including Louis VII and Napoleon III.
+Located just 54 km (34 miles) southeast of central Paris, the Palace of Fontainebleau is one of the largest French châteaux where royals lived for 700 years including Louis VII and Napoleon III.

 It doesn’t attract as many people as the Versailles Palace but it is equally regal and stunning, if not more.
 The 12th-century palace has more than 1500 rooms and is surrounded by 130 acres of greenery.

-You can visit a number of opulent rooms like the throne room, the royal chapel, the Grands Appartements and so many others and after take a stroll around the beautiful and well-maintained gardens.
+You can visit a number of opulent rooms like the throne room, the royal chapel, the Grands Appartements and so many others and after that, take a stroll around the beautiful and well-maintained gardens.

-If you love natural beauty or even hiking, then make your way to the ancient oak Fontableau forest to connect with nature.
+If you love natural beauty or even hiking, then make your way to the ancient oak Fontainebleau forest to connect with nature.

-For some serene time, take a day trip to the village of Giverny, located about 43.5 miles northwest of the capital.
+For some serene time, take a day trip from Paris Giverny, located about 69km (43.5 miles) northwest of the capital.

 This picturesque area is famous for being a former home to world-renowned Impressionist artist Claude Monet.

-Along with admiring the mesmerizing green where he painted his famous “water lily series”, you can enjoy some great food at Hôtel Baudy which used to be the center of artistic life once upon a time.
+Along with admiring the mesmerizing garden where he painted his famous “water lily series”, you can enjoy some great food at Hôtel Baudy which used to be the center of artistic life once upon a time.